 Always aim to deliver a blow that cannot be returned.
 The best attack is from behind.
 The next best is from the side.
 The worst is a frontal attack.
 This is a key concept of warfare.

 Once the battle starts, the job of a leader is not finished.
 Move with purpose and direction as this will win a fight.
-It is important to give directions in midst of the battle and that these instructions reflect the changing circumstances of the fight.
+It is important to give directions in the midst of the battle and that these instructions reflect the changing circumstances of the fight.
 As your plan is executed, the opponents will be adjusting for the events that take place and the faster your team is able to react, the more likely you will retain an advantage.

 Charging has the advantage that it is executable without the need for much notice.
 This aspect is part of what makes charging such a useful tool.
 An impromptu charge can be executed to take advantage of a number of situations.
 If the opposing team splits their numbers, charging one of the smaller groups gives a window where your team will have superior numbers.
 If there is heavy flanking pressure, a charge can be used to regroup and reduce the chances of being surrounded.
 Charging is a useful tool for rallying a team and keeping momentum.
 If the opposing team formation cracks, charging is a good way to keep pressure up and secure the advantage.